-- 1. Based on the review of an appeal, one of the following decisions may be delivered: - a) to repeal or change the appealed decision or part of it; - b) to dismiss the appeal. - 2.
-An appeal and a decision made on it shall be attached to the criminal case file
+- 1. Based on the review of an appeal, one of the following decisions may be delivered: - a) repeal or change the appealed decision or part of it; - b) reject the appeal. - 2.
+An appeal and a decision made on it shall be attached to the criminal case file.